 Atmospherical nitrogen is bound by bacteria and used by living organisms in the form of various compounds.

-Bacteria are unicellular organisms that have no cell walls and are a few micrometers in length
+Bacteria are unicellular organisms that have no nuclei and are a few micrometres in length.

 The anatomy of annelids is demonstrated through the example of the common earthworm.